More Than One-Fourth of American Workers are Celebrating Their Independence

 Whether independent or not, today’s workers know they must approach their careers with the agility and adaptability of an entrepreneur.
 Fortune magazine contributor Erica Frey once put it this way: “Rather than climb a single corporate ladder…you’re more likely to spend your career scaling a professional jungle gym, maneuvering between projects, jobs, companies, industries, and locales.”

 Workers of the upcoming professional generation will change jobs every three years.
-According to MBO Partners, about 40 percent of working Americans report spending time at some point in their careers as independent workers (including me).
-They believe that by 2022, the total number of independent workers in American will rise to nearly 48 million.
+According to MBO Partners, about 48 percent of working Americans report spending time at some point in their careers as independent workers (including me).
+MBO has upped their projections – they believe independent work is growing at 3 times the rate of overall employment.
+By 2024, the total number of independent workers could rise to 47.2 million Americans.